-USB Audio Interfaces: Standard Features
+Best USB Audio Interfaces: Standard Features

 In most cases, single preamp interfaces also have a dedicated 1/4″ line input technically making them 2-in/2-out devices.
 Some of the selected interfaces are more feature-rich than others, so do a little bit of homework and choose what best suites your studio!

-The Audient iD4 is a 2-in/2-out interface with a single mic preamp and instrument input.
+The Audient iD4 MKII is a USB-C 2-in/2-out interface with a single mic preamp and instrument input.
 The available inputs can be used to track vocals and a line-level instrument simultaneously, for example.
 Operating at 24-bit/96 kHz, the iD4 is a compact, high-quality interface at an inexpensive price point.

 Audient uses the same Class-A mic preamp in their entire product range, from full-format consoles to the simple iD4.
 This interface is a good shout for a home studio that has minimal I/O needs, without sacrificing recording quality.